 A Poly house on 500 M has already been installed with 50% subsidy from the Horticulture department.
 The Poly House is helping in preparing planting material and establishing medicinal plants resource base for propagation and distributing to farmers.

-A green house on 500 Sq Meter has been installed in the park.
-This is helping in hardening young tender plants before plantation.
+A greenhouse on 500 sq meters has been installed in the park.
+This is helping in hardening young tender plants before plantation

-A small cottage of bamboo has been built to serve as information center for the convenience of visitors in the park.
-The bamboo has been preferred as building material since it blends well with the surroundings.
-Farmers' training camps are regularly organized here.
+A small cottage of bamboo has been built to serve as an information center for the convenience of visitors in the park.
+Bamboo has been preferred as a building material since it blends well with the surroundings.
+Farmers’ training camps are regularly organized here.

 A lake has been dug parallel to Green House which is fed by West Jamuna Canal.
 Some birds have been let open for attraction to the children.
 Few migratory birds also visited this during winter.